Click on http://www.butterfliesofamerica.com/list.htm to find as many images of butterflies, as you could possibly want.

 Flash Floods only take a few minutes to form if the conditions are right and one may have only a few minutes to react.

 There is on longer a Public Viewing Site, We will have only 4-5 feeders in the Gazebo for the Handicapped and the rest

 across Miller Creek at the CAS.

 No White-eareds or Beryllines were seen at Beatty's Guest Ranch in 2011.
-Reason I believe was the February Cold Spell that got down to ZERO
+Reason I believe was the February Cold Spell that got down to

-to stay in Mexico since there would be only frozen flowers on their trip North.
+sure they decided to stay in Mexico since there would be only frozen flowers on their trip North.

 The Monument Fire may have helped in this, since ASH Canyon, their main location, was really hit hard.